 - "An Ethical Evaluation of Herbicide Use in Restoration Ecology," Chelsea Marie Bagot '07.

-Our students take advantage of the more than two dozen off-campus study programs.
-Two are of special interest to students concentrating in Environmental Studies.
+Our students take advantage of numerous off-campus study programs.
+Many study abroad programs focus on environmental issues and may be of interest to students concentrating in Environmental Studies.

 - Oak Ridge Science Semester -- Specialties at the Oak Ridge National Laboratory include basic research in the natural sciences, and a variety of areas in the social sciences including urban development, environmental impact and energy resource availability.
 The program includes an interdisciplinary seminar and an advanced course in a relevant discipline.